 Now, he is the official village mentor and has been given a land by the tribal head to run his home and a school.
 There was no education in the area and now, 60 students attend school to learn primary education.

-He, along his wife Mumtaz, serves the tribal village and has written their life to the service of this village.
+He, along with his wife Mumtaz, serves the tribal village and has written their life to the service of this village.
 The forest department is now supporting him and encouraging more such work in the area.
 Not only this, he has also started Eco-tourism in his tribal village to make community self-reliable and lift them economically and socially.

 What a wonderful contrast!
 In a world where our country is seeing terrible hatred between two communities, especially Hindu and Muslim, we see a Muslim man serving 100 Hindu families.
 In a world where there is growing hatred for a specific community and they are being targeted as terrorists, there is this man who has given all his luxuries of life and sitting deep in the forest and doing the work that Government and all of us should have done.

 There is no electricity, so in the night, we did camp-fire.
 We talked about our experiences of life.
-Yogesh Mathuria has been all around the world and was talking of the outside world.
+Yogesh Mathuria has been all around the world and was talking about the outside world.
 The tribal village head has been all around the forest and was talking about the inside world.
 Spoken language was a problem but Mustukhan did a good job of translation.
-We asked them about our country, the Prime Minster etc but the only world they know – is their tribal village.
+We asked them about our country, the Prime Minister etc but the only world they know – is their tribal village.

 Next morning, we were scheduled to leave a little late i.e. after sunrise.
 The tribe gathered to wish us luck for the journey and I had already made up my mind to offer them support.
 We asked them about their immediate requirement.
 The tribal village head immediately replied.